kexiZeroing/kexiZeroing.github.io/src/posts/intro-to-typescript.md

   }
 }
 ```

+Interfaces in TypeScript have an odd property.
+When multiple interfaces with the same name in the same scope are created, TypeScript automatically merges them.
+This is known as declaration merging.
+This is very different from `type`, which would give you an error if you tried to declare the same type twice.

 ### How to use @ts-expect-error
 `@ts-expect-error` lets you specify that an error will occur on the next line of the file, which is helpful letting us be sure that an error will occur.
 If `@ts-expect-error` doesn't find an error, it will source an error itself *(Unused '@ts-expect-error' directive)*.